piotrekbibrzycki/compliflow/README.md

+> This project was originally built during the ETHSilesia 2026 hackathon.
+> After the hackathon, only the README was updated for clarity.

 ### compliflow

 ## description

 CompliFlow is a compliance-first payment system.
-The rule is simple: funds do not move until compliance makes a decision.

 Every transfer goes through a rule engine that returns one of three outcomes: `PASS`, `FLAG`, or `BLOCK`.
 Every rule decision is saved as an audit event.
 When the transfer reaches a final state, the audit trail can be hashed and anchored on a blockchain so it cannot be silently modified later.